demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   // ...
 ```

-Like the adapter functions, `onSuccess` and `onFailure`, we need adapters while doing the pattern matching on the `Result` type.
+Like the adapter functions, `onSuccess` and `onFailure`, we need adapters while pattern matching on the `Result` type.

 Let's create an [Active Pattern](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns) to carry out this for us.